possible to run code examples, like in Jupyter Notebooks?

 Could I get more background from users interested in this feature in exactly what they're trying to accomplish?

-#6 Updated by Matt Gold about 1 year ago
+#6 Updated by Matt Gold over 1 year ago

 From Connor French, a digital fellow:

 Here is a great use case for a data visualization course: https://datavizm20.classes.andrewheiss.com/lesson/04-lesson/

 I don’t know how you would be able to implement this on a WordPress site, but they use code chunks to test student’s knowledge as the students progress through the lesson.
 I used the embedded code chunks for one of my workshops and it was pretty effective!